traffic3d/traffic3d/README.md

 The custom options are:

-*  `-JSONConfigFile "filename.json"` - Import settings from a JSON file
+*  `-JSONConfigFile "filename.json"` - Import settings from a JSON file (see below for config details)
 *  `-OpenScene "Scenes/sceneName.unity"` - Open a scene
 *  `-RunHeadless (true|false)` - Run in headless mode